 If you want to increase your own domain authority, you’re going to need high DA backlinks to point to you.

 But, if you’re on a budget, something called Domain Authority Stacking can be a good solution and I’m going to give you a nice bird’s eye view of the strategy below.

 Domain Authority Stacking or DAS for short was popularized by a friendly SEO named Jimmy Kelly who is constantly testing what works with SEO and traffic gen. I believe the term DAS itself originated sometime in 2013/14 around when their original DAS course was released, but I’m not 100% sure on that date.

 DAS is somewhat similar to tiered linking and link wheels, but with some variation.
-Formulaic link wheels are thrown to the wayside with DAS, however, as randomization is one big key to getting DAS to work for you.
+Formulaic link wheels are thrown to the wayside with DAS, however, as randomization is one big key to getting DAS to work for you and your money site.

 The foundation of DAS lies with the high domain authority properties used.
 Facebook, Twitter, Pinterest, are just a few.
 These high DA properties are great to point to your money site.
 We’ve identified over 300 of these kinds of properties, organized them according to what kind of links they give and how prolific we can get with interlinking.
 These sites are what power our Social Foundations 2.0 service.

 The DAS method advocates using unique content on your tier 1 properties so it would make sense to use properties which will accommodate a lot of unique content, such as Weebly and Tumblr.